GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Conceptual integrity is the most important consideration in system design.
-It is better to have a system omit certain anomalous features and improvements, but to reflect one set of design ideas, than to have one that contains many good but independent and uncoordinated ideas.
+> ### Various studies indicate that the optimal team size is between 2 and 5, with 3 being the mode.
+With more than 5 team members, team management begins to dominate the work.
 >
-> ~ *Fred Brooks*
+> ~ *Daniel T. Barry*

 ---
 ## 🏎 Quick Facts